Build Step Execution Conditions

 running the step only in the default branch

 You can quickly select any of the available common options in the build step Add condition menu:

-Windows" to run the current build step only on agents that run on Windows.
+For example, to run the build step only on the

 If you declare multiple execution conditions, the build step will be executed only if all of them are satisfied in the current build run.